Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 Features

 At this price point, there are a plethora of options available.
-Below we take a deeper look at what the ATH-M40X has to offer both casual and pro users.
+Below, we take a deeper look at what the ATH-M40X has to offer both casual music listening and critical listening applications.

 Sound Quality

-The Audio-Technica ATH-M50X is among my favorite pairs of headphones so I was very curious to see how the cheaper ATH-M40X performed.
-Surprisingly the sound quality was very similar to the ATH-M50X.
+The Audio-Technica ATH-M50X is among my favorite pairs of headphones, so I was very curious to see how the cheaper ATH-M40X performed.
+Surprisingly, after our extensive testing, the sound quality was very similar to the ATH-M50X, albeit with a different sound signature.

-First, let’s cover the low-end.
+First, let’s cover the low end.
 I thought the drop from a 45mm to a 40mm Neodymium Magnet Driver would have a greater impact.
 As a pair of DJ headphones, these deliver a satisfying and distinct thump.
-Not as punchy as the ATH-M50X but still much better than other headphones at this price range.
-What I like is how the bass is slightly colored but not overbearing to the point of muddiness.
+Not as punchy as the ATH-M50X but still much better than other headphones in this price range.
+What I like is how the mid-bass is slightly colored but not overbearing to the point of muddiness.

 The 40mm Neodymium Magnet Drivers deliver a tight bass response.

-Extending to the high end the frequency response is just as clear.
-No harshness and the brightness is minimal to keep everything in check.
+Extending to the treble response, the frequency response is just as clear.
+No harshness, and the brightness is minimal to keep everything in check.
 These are a great pair of headphones for casual listening.
-For DJing, these also perform well but isolation could be better.
-I would not feel confidant taking these to a party where the speakers are thumping.
+For DJing, these also perform well, but isolation could be better.
+I would not feel confident taking these to a party where the speakers are thumping.

 There is one other issue worth addressing.
-These are not very neutral.
-For general use and DJing that is perfectly fine.
-But if you need highly analytical headphones for serious studio work there are better options out there.
-Having said that at this price point you’ll be hard-pressed to find amazingly neutral cans.
+These are not very neutral and don’t offer a balanced sound signature.
+For general use and DJing, that is perfectly fine.
+But if you need highly analytical headphones with a flat frequency response, there are better options out there.
+Having said that, at this price point, you’ll be hard-pressed to find amazingly neutral cans.

 There is plenty of range with a frequency response of 15Hz-24kHz.
 Coupled with a 98dB sensitivity.
-These are loud and clear with an accurate representation of the source material.
-Albeit with a hint of color to produce a lively and engaging listening experience.
+These are loud and clear, with an engaging audio quality with a hint of color.
 The low impedance of 35 ohms also means these sound great with lower-powered devices like smartphones.

 The sound stage is a little cramped and not as roomy as the ATH-M50X.
 But with a smaller driver and the closed-back design, that issue is hard to avoid.